MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 - Case 2: Partial BSP connection

   The MicroEJ Platform knows how the BSP is structured.

-  BSP connection is configured when building the MicroEJ Platform options (options with relative paths within the BSP), and the BSP root location is configured when building the MicroEJ Application (option with absolute path).
+  BSP connection is configured when building the MicroEJ Platform (relative locations within the BSP), and the BSP root location is configured when building the MicroEJ Application (absolute directory).

   .. figure:: images/bsp-connection-cases-partial.png
      :alt: MicroEJ Platform with partial BSP connection